Difference Between Ayurveda and Homeopathy

 Homeopathy is founded by a German physician Samuel Friedrich Hahnemann during the 18th century in Germany.

-Homeopathy is medicine is based on three principles that are “like cures like”, “minimum dose” and “single remedy”.
+Homeopathy is medicine is based on three principles that are “like cures like”, “minimum dose”, and “single remedy”.

-The first principle “like cures like” is similar to the vital response created by the body, thus it is believed that the immune system automatically activates the defense system and the diluted medicine together fights against diseases.
+The first principle, “like cures like”, is similar to the vital response created by the body, thus, it is believed that the immune system automatically activates the defence system, and the diluted medicine together fights against diseases.

-In the second principle “minimum dose”, only a minimum dose is given to proceed with the healing process.
+In the second principle, “minimum dose”, only a minimum dose is given to proceed with the healing process.
 These treatments focus on the whole body of the patient rather than an affected area.
-In the third principle “single remedy”, a single remedy is prescribed at a time,
+In the third principle, “single remedy”, a single remedy is prescribed at a time,

 During treatment, the homeopathic practitioner creates the patient’s unique symptom illustration to create a prescription of drugs illustration during the healing process.
-Homeopathic medicines shows mild side effects such as fever, headache, dry mouth, and muscle spasms due to heavy dosage.
+Homeopathic medicines show mild side effects such as fever, headache, dry mouth, and muscle spasms due to heavy dosage.

 homeopathy